jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

     <img src="https://media.giphy.com/media/eY1JD4KPG4HMk/giphy.gif">
 </p>

 ### XIII.
-Advanced Challenge
+Challenge tasks

-Try adding a legend and a title to your map to make it easier for readers to understand the comparison between owners and renters in Portland.
+Add a legend and a title to your map to make it easier for readers to understand the comparison between owners and renters in Portland.

 To add a legend be sure to add each of the chunks of code: